Thenewtechgu/DIY-3-3-1-Macropad/README.md

 My Challenges:
 It's my first time designing a PCB in Fusion 360, so it took me a while to figure out how to route on the back side:))).
+Also I'm not a good reader so I had to reupload the files to Github because I didn't read the board size correctly'